Drillgon200/drillengine.net/README.md

+This is my personal website, built from the OS up.
 You can find this live at https://webserver.drillengine.net

-Camera integration (view webcam, upload to server, download image later) is at https://webserver.drillengine.net/CINSCamera.html

 ## Project structure: